DaRealPunjabi/RAML-1.0/README.md

 # Getting Started With RAML 1.0

 ### Setup used for this learning exercise
+This Github repository contains the code for the article "Getting Started With RAML 1.0" published on Medium see: [RAML Article](https://medium.com/@shiv.jalli_26300/getting-started-with-raml-1-0-406377f8c1ab)

 ```
 brew update                        ## Update homebrew
 brew install node                  ## Install node and npm